 Expertise

-• Attorney General of Trinidad and Tobago v JM (A minor by his kin and Next Friend NM) [2022] UKPC 54: led in a successful constitutional challenge on behalf of the appellant who, aged nine, was removed into the custody of the State.
+• Attorney General of Trinidad and Tobago v JM (A minor by his kin and Next Friend NM) [2022] UKPC 54Led in a successful constitutional challenge on behalf of the appellant who, aged nine, was removed into the custody of the State.
 The appellant was the victim of abuse in several state institutions.
 The Board held that the appellant’s rights to the security of the person, protection of the law, and his right not to be subjected to the imposition of cruel and unusual treatment or punishment had been violated.
-The judgment additionally clarifies the approach that should be taken when awarding vindicatory and compensatory damages for breaches of constitutional rights.
+The judgment clarifies the approach that should be taken when awarding vindicatory and compensatory damages for breaches of constitutional rights.
+Adam was led by Rob Strang and Anand Ramlogan S.C.

-• Suraj and others v Attorney General of Trinidad and Tobago [2022] UKPC 26: Led in this appeal concerning the constitutionality of the Coronavirus Regulations 2020, confirming the correct approach to interpretation of the fundamental rights and freedoms guaranteed in the Trinidad and Tobago Constitution, and the scope of the legislative savings provisions contained in the Constitution.
+• Suraj and others v Attorney General of Trinidad and Tobago [2023] A.C.
+337: Led in this appeal concerning the constitutionality of the Coronavirus Regulations 2020, confirming the correct approach to interpretation of the fundamental rights and freedoms guaranteed in the Trinidad and Tobago Constitution, and the scope of the legislative savings provisions contained in the Constitution.
+Adam was led by Peter Knox K.C. and Anand Ramlogan S.C.

-Adam has a particular interest in legal developments in the Commonwealth Caribbean and has written articles for both the Jamaican Bar Association Journal as well as for the Commonwealth Lawyers Association Journal.
+Adam has a particular interest in legal developments in the Caribbean and has written articles for the Jamaican Bar Association Journal and the Commonwealth Lawyers Association Journal.
+He is also a member of the Commonwealth Lawyers’ Association Public and Administrative Law Committee, as well as the Association’s Human Rights and Rule of Law Committee.

-Adam is developing a broad practice encompassing all aspects of commercial dispute resolution and arbitration.
-He regularly appears in and advises on a range of general commercial matters.
+Adam has a broad practice encompassing all aspects of commercial and commercial / chancery dispute resolution.
+He regularly appears in and advises on a range of general commercial matters in the High Court and County Court and has a particular interest in civil fraud and cross-border cases.

 Highlights include: